iandunn/dotfiles/docs/development-process-and-tips.md

 ## when ready to write code

 ### UI:
-- [ ] build UI first w/ hardcoded logic -- see https://blog.codinghorror.com/ui-first-software-development/
+- [ ] build _functional_ UI first w/ hardcoded logic (not pixel perfect) -- see https://blog.codinghorror.com/ui-first-software-development/
 - [ ] get review from any stakeholders, iterate based on feedback
 - [ ] if react, break into components (ala "thinking in react")
 - [ ] watch the browser via browsersync as you write code.
-- [ ] get working w/ hardcoded before moving to `calc()`, live data, etc
+- [ ] get working w/ hardcoded values before moving to `calc()`, live data, etc
+- [ ] implement the business logic
-- [ ] ...
+- [ ] circle back and make UI pixel-perfect

 ### business logic:
 - [ ] copy psuedocode to live file as comments in a new (modular) function
-- [ ] can it be structured as a model/pure function? if so:
+- [ ] create empty stubs for all functions, have them call each other w/ hardcoded example arguments. try to make things models/pure functions where possible
-	- [ ] write unit test that fails
+- [ ] write 1 failing test for all models
-	- [ ] make unit test pass w/ hardcoded data and shortcuts
+- [ ] hardcode example return values for all models, so tests pass
-	- [ ] replace hardcoded with real logic, but step by step. don't skip steps. watch tests during each test
+- [ ] replace hardcoded lines with real logic, one at a time. don't skip steps. watch tests during each test
-	- [ ] once working, refactor to be cleaner if needed (and worth it). don't be a perfectionist, though, just get it good enough. there are many more problems to solve.
+- [ ] once working, refactor to be cleaner if needed, and worth it. don't be a perfectionist, just get it good enough. there are many more problems to solve.

-- [] if not, (what would good process be? maybe try to apply same principals? give examples)
+( for things that can't be automatically tested, what would a good process be? maybe try to apply same principals? give examples )

 --------------------------------------------------------------------------------------------------------------------------------------------

 ## when spending too much time on something / down a rabbit hole

-* do you have a clear understanding of the problem and the solution?
-	* if not, go back to the general process and clarify both of those

 * is this an essential thing, or a nice-to-have thing?
 	* is it user-facing or just "pure" code to make yourself happy?